profork/Batocera-Custom-Arm-Builds/README.md

 * Added: ODIN2 and ODIN2 Portal builds with Flatpak and RPCS3 enabled (v42 butterfly)

-Aethersx2 and other addons available in https://github.com/profork/profork
+Aethersx2 and other addons available in https://github.com/profork/profork CEMU does not work on Batocers for Odin2.
+Use Rocknix for cemu and the Rocknix Uzucore build if you want that other emulator too

 ----